FengZhongShaoNian/sticky-rs/README.md

 # sticky-rs

 ## Description（[中文简介](./README-CN.md)）
-A Tauri-powered image sticky-note app, enabling users to affix pictures to their desktop and keep them always on display.
+A Tauri-powered image sticky-note app（Support Linux）, enabling users to affix pictures to their desktop and keep them always on display.
 It comes equipped with various annotation capabilities.
 Among the annotation options are:

 - Rectangular framing